Babu Mohan: Political career

 He joined Telangana Rashtra Samithi and in 2014 general elections he won again as an MLA from the same constituency against Damodar Raja Narasimha.
 Later in the year 2018, he joined Bharatiya Janata Party.
+On October 28, 2023, he announced that he will be resigning from the party, citing insult and deliberate exclusion, particularly by individuals like Kishan Reddy and Bandi Sanjay, as the reasons for his decision.
+In March 2024 he has joined the Praja Shanti Party and quit the party one month later.
+In 2024, he took the membership of Telugu Desam Party.

 Personal life

 Mohan is married to Indira Vijaya Lakshmi.
 Their eldest son, Pally Pavan Kumar, died in a road accident on 12 October 2003.